12 Jun Droplet microfluidic for generation of inhomogeneous microgels

 Extracellular matrix (ECM) is the non-cellular element in the body that provides scaffolding as well as biochemical and biomechanical cues for the cells.
 Synthetic and natural ECMs are widely used in tissue and organ engineering applications.
 Although native tissues are often inhomogenous, many of the synthetic ECMs lack a spatial gradient.
 A spatial gradient also helps in providing more possibilities for surface modification.

-A recent study published in Small has overcome this issue by taking advantage of a flow-focusing droplet microfluidic platform to generate spatially inhomogeneous protein microgels.
+A recent study published in Small has employed microfluidics to overcome this issue by taking advantage of a flow-focusing droplet microfluidic platform to generate spatially inhomogeneous protein microgels.